NSW South Coast beach and bushland — pet-friendly travelling territory

 Which parts of NSW have the most pet-friendly caravan parks?

-The NSW North Coast (from Port Stephens up through Coffs Harbour, Byron Bay, and Tweed) and the South Coast (Jervis Bay through to Eden) have the densest pet-friendly inventory because the private holiday-park footprint along both coastlines is large.
-The Central West (around Bathurst, Mudgee, and Orange) and the Murray River corridor are the next strongest.
+The North Coast (Port Stephens up through Coffs Harbour, Byron Bay, and the Tweed) and the South Coast (Jervis Bay down to Eden) have the most dog-friendly parks to choose from, simply because both coastlines are packed with private holiday parks.
+The Central West (around Bathurst, Mudgee, and Orange) and the Murray River towns come next.

 When is the best time of year to travel NSW with a dog?